PSTN and ISDN Switch-Off Guide 2027

 TalkTalk Business has the right options for you#

-At TalkTalk Business, our range of full fibre or part-fibre broadband with Digital Voice solutions and Metallic Path Facility (MPF) services offer better value, speeds and reliability.
-They will ensure that you won’t be without broadband or phone services when the Switch Off happens.
+At TalkTalk Business, our range of full fibre or part-fibre broadband with digital voice solutions and Metallic Path Facility (MPF) services offer better value, speeds and reliability.
+They will ensure that you won’t be without broadband or phone services when the switch-off happens.

 The sooner you get in touch with us, the more options you’ll have.
 Save money, reduce disruption and transition to a future-proof solution by reaching out to our team today on 0800 083 3003 to discuss your options.
 Alternatively, if you have an Account Manager, you can contact them via the usual channels.

-What is the Public Switched Telephony Network (PSTN)?
 The PSTN allows users to make and receive traditional phone calls and is comprised of BT Telephone exchanges run by Openreach.
 Installed in the 1980s, it's now very outdated.

 Integrated Services Digital Network (ISDN) is an older type of digital communication voice and data service and runs over the PSTN.
 It is also being switched off by January 2027.